Visit Adlington Hall

 We’d love to see you!

 Our home, architecture, gardens and history are here for you to enjoy.
-We offer public open days on Sundays during May to September or you are more than welcome to pre-book a private group visit at any time throughout.
+We welcome pre-booked private group visits any time throughout.

 Visits to the House